cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 These back doors and loopholes were not primarily used for hunting down criminals or terrorists, no, they were used to monitor and control the new generation.
 Through these manipulations, many people believed that they needed this and that to have a happy life or not to have a miserable life, they worked for it, spent a lot of time and energy for it, although they did not really need it.
 So the new generation was distracted from what they really wanted to do, in their hearts, in their idealism.
-Many of them became cypherpunks at this turning point.
+Many of them became Cypherpunks at this turning point.

 And what Lilly has succeeded in doing, why we all sit here and hundreds of thousands of students from all over the world watch us, is to replay this famous hack.
 He was built into TRON from the beginning and waited for someone to find him.